Towards A Simple and Efficient VDTN Routing Protocol for Data Collection in Smart Cities: Background

 \subsubsection{Spray \& Wait Routing Protocol}

-The Spray \& Wait routing imposes a limited multi-copies forwarding mechanism, where the number \textbf{\emph{L}} can be assigned to the protocol to specify the upper limit of the number of copies for a message that can be generated by a node, as explained in \cite{spyropoulos_spray_2005}.
-Furthermore, the routing protocol has two operation's modes: \emph{standard} and \emph{binary}.
+The Spray \& Wait routing is a more controlled multiple copy forwarding approach, where the number \textbf{\emph{L}} can be assigned to the protocol to specify the upper limit of copies that can be created per message by a node, as described in \cite{spyropoulos_spray_2005}.
+Furthermore, this routing protocol has two modes of operations: \emph{standard} and \emph{binary}.
 In binary mode, if a node is the origin of the data, it will logically hold \textbf{\emph{L}} copies of the data specified initially (e.g., 6 is the default value).
 In standard mode, if a connection is established with another node that does not have a copy of the data, only a single copy is forwarded (the \emph{spray} phase), and \textbf{\emph{L-1}} copies continue to be held by the originating node.
 The originating node then can forward the remaining copies of the data to each node that it encounters next.
 The process continues until the originating node only hold the last copy of the data, when it stop forwarding copies to another node and only forward the data to its destination (the \emph{wait} phase).
 In binary mode, on the other hand, \textbf{\emph{L/2}} (rounded up) copies are forwarded each time the originating node meets another node without the data copy, while it will keep \textbf{\emph{L/2}} (rounded down) copies.
 As in the standard mode, the forwarding mechanism continues until the originating node has only a single copy of the data when it goes to the wait phase, which is basically similar to the direct delivery routing.